ezagala/intoTheGrowHaus/README.md

 The application is currently deployed [here](https://intense-sea-51551.herokuapp.com/).

-__Note:__ The application is currently being refactored.
-The latest version has to to be deployed.
+__Note:__ This application is currently being refactored.
+The latest version has yet to be deployed.

 ## Usage
 At the time of this writting, the application may be used to search transaction history for transactions between a specified date range for a specific user or user type.